-- (i) Trade receivables are non-interest bearing and generally on 30 and 60-day terms. - (ii) Other receivables are non-interest bearing and have repayment terms between 30 and 90 days. - (iii) The prior year's Other receivables included accrued R&D Tax Incentive of \$2,295,638 which was received in January 2022. - (iv) Related party details are set out in the Note 22 Related Party Disclosures.
+- (i) Trade receivables are non-interest bearing and generally on 30 and 60-day terms. (ii) Other receivables are non-interest bearing and have repayment terms between 30 and 90 days. (iii) Other receivables for the financial year ended 31 December 2020 included accrued R&D Tax Incentive of \$3,104,225 which was received in February 2021.
+The R&D Tax Incentive for the previous financial year was received in November 2019. (iv) Related party details are set out in the Note 22 Related Party Disclosures.